 Who wants to read a book with me?

-In light of the recent cases of police brutality, white supremacy, racism, and Black solidarity seem to be hot topics of discussion.
-We should be careful about how entwined we allow our Self to be in such matters as they may engulf the soul in matters that are not soulful.
+Recent cases of police brutality, white supremacy, racism, and Black solidarity seem to be hot topics of discussion.
+We should be careful about how intertwined we allow our Self to be in such matters as they may engulf the soul in matters that are not soulful.
 However, it is my personal understanding that spirit manifests itself through the physical.
 So, the things that happen during this life are an expression of spirit and should not be taken lightly or seen merely as distractions or illusions.
 They are spiritual trials, lessons, and manifestations guiding us toward our greatest Being.

-Here are my picks of a few books and authors who address the issue of race relations in America most eloquently and poignantly.
+Here are my picks of a few books and authors who address the issue of race relations in America & self-enlightenment most eloquently and poignantly.